gtgermana/GettingAndCleaningData/README.md

 > This README.md file describes the generation of a tidy dataset from a set of input files.

->T he Human Activity Recognition Using Smartphones Dataset, of which eight files were of interest to this project, was first downloaded and stored on my computer.
+> The Human Activity Recognition Using Smartphones Dataset, of which eight files were of interest to this project, was first downloaded and stored on my computer.
 The files of interest are:

 * X_test.txt - test dataset observations
 * y_test.txt - test dataset activity codes